 Ultimately, however, the decision to use your name to represent your personal training business will be up to you.

-4. Make your name legal.
+4. Make your name official

 If you’re operating in the U.S., you can search for trademarks on the U.S. Patent and Trademark Office’s website.
 Personal trainers in the UK can search for trademarks on the government’s website.